telerik/uwp-docs/controls/radcalendar/propertiesandconfiguration.md

 ### FooterVisibility

-With R2 2020 Official Release of Telerik UI for UWP, the RadCalendar control provides the option to toggle the footer visibility through the following property:
+With R2 2020 Official Release of Telerik UI for UWP, the RadCalendar control provides the option to toggle its the footer visibility through the following property:

 * **FooterVisibility**(*Windows.UI.Xaml.Visivility*): Specifies the display state of the footer.
 The default value is *Callapsed*.
 In order to visualize the footer you need to set **FooterVisibility** to *Visible*.